jjuly11/Dream_Project/README.md

 ## Initial Setup Stage (First Boot)

 1. Produce initial setup, where **age**, **gender**, and **location**, **occupation**, **creator** is collected.
+2. Save the information to a dictionary.
+3. Generate encryption key and save in a safe place.
+4. Encrypt the dictionary with the user's data.
-2. Store collected information in json file for future use.
+5. Store encrypted information in json file for future use.

 ## Continuous Working (After Initial Setup)

-1. Start By Displaying it's name and version number as well as it's creator (JJ aka Joel July).
+1. Start By Displaying the project name and version number as well as it's developer (JJ aka Joel July).
 2. Check if a json file that contains the user's personal info is present.
 3. If personal json file exsists and is not empty retreave information and proceed.
 4. Else repeat initial setup process.